azibat92/AWS-PROJECTS/End-to-End Web App/Readme.md

-## End-to-End Web Application

-Deploying a Math Calculation Website Using AWS Amplify
+## Deploying a Math Calculation Website Using AWS Amplify

 AWS Amplify simplifies the process of building and deploying web applications by providing a powerful set of tools and services.
 Below is a step-by-step guide to deploy a math calculation website that integrates Lambda functions, API Gateway, DynamoDB, and IAM for permissions management.